Topological Generalization Bounds for Discrete-Time Stochastic Optimization Algorithms: Computational Considerations

-\paragraph{Generalization error} Our theory, like many trajectory-based studies \cite{simsekli2020hausdorff,birdal2021intrinsic,dupuis2023generalization,andreeva_metric_2023} predicts upper bounds on the worst-case generalization error over the trajectory $\wcalto[\tau]{T}$.
+\paragraph{Generalization error} Our theory, like many trajectory-based studies \cite{simsekli2020hausdorff,birdal2021intrinsic,dupuis2023generalization,andreeva_metric_2023} predicts upper bounds on the worst-case generalization error over the trajectory $\wcalto[t_0]{T}$.
 Yet, experiments in previous works mainly reported the error at the last iteration.
-To estimate the worst-case error in a computationally feasible way, we periodically evaluated the test risk between times $\tau$ and $T$ (with a period of $100$ iterations) and reported (\texttt{worst test risk} - \texttt{final train risk}) as the error.
-This is consistent as we start the trajectory $\wcalto[\tau]{T}$ from a weight $w_\tau$ already in a local minimum of the empirical risk.
+To estimate the worst-case error in a computationally feasible way, we periodically evaluated the test risk between times $t_0$ and $T$ (every $100$ iterations) and reported (\texttt{worst test risk} - \texttt{final train risk}) as the error in our experiments.
+This is consistent as we start the trajectory $\wcalto[t_0]{T}$ from a weight $w_{t_0}$ already in a local minimum.
 Our main conclusions are still valid if the final generalization gap is used.
 This observation, which is to the best of our knowledge new, is briefly discussed in \cref{sec:final-vs-worst}.